Mesaoria: Geography

-The Alluvial Plains of the centre of the island are for the most part the product of successive rain-storms and floods which have brought down from the mountains immense quantities of light debris which has been spread over the lower lands, principally by human agency exerted in the system of colmatage, which has been practised from time immemorial.
+The alluvial plains of the centre of the island are for the most part the product of successive rain-storms and floods which have brought down immense quantities of light debris from the mountains which has been spread over the lower lands, principally by human agency exerted in the system of colmatage, which has been practised from time immemorial.
 This has resulted in the general raising of the land surface and incidentally in the natural reclamation of many acres of land in the lower parts of the Mesaoria, which once were arms of the sea.

-The word "Mesaoria" (sometimes spelled "Mesarya"), means "between the mountains" in Greek.
-For the most part, the Mesaoria is a flat, bare plain, with few trees except for those planted as windbreaks.
 It is the agricultural heartland of Cyprus, but it depends completely on winter rainfall and irrigation for its water, which limits production.
 It is also the most settled region on the island, containing dozens of villages and many of the largest towns, including the capital, Nicosia.

-Due to deforestation, much of the Mesaoria is covered with "Kafkalla", which is a local term referring to calcium carbonate that has been compacted into a hardpan.
+For the most part, the Mesaoria is a flat, bare plain, with few trees except for those planted as windbreaks.
+Due to deforestation, much of the Mesaoria is covered with "kafkalla", which is a local term referring to calcium carbonate that has been compacted into a hardpan.
 The only plants that grow well on this surface are quickly eaten by grazing animals, which has greatly exacerbated soil erosion.

-The plain which has a subtropical semi-arid climate, can be uncomfortably hot in the summer, with temperatures of 40 °C being common.
+The plain has a subtropical semi-arid climate with temperatures of 40 °C being common.
 The rainfall on the plain is significantly lower than in the mountains, but in recent years a number of dams and irrigation systems have been constructed to capture the mountain runoff.